top of page

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 For full disclosure, I should mention that at the time of writing this analysis, I do not own shares in Lululemon or any companies that are direct competitors.
 However, I do own shares in Crocs.
 If you are interested in copying my portfolio or viewing the stocks I currently own, you can find instructions on how to do so here.
 I first came across Lululemon during my investment workshop with Phil Town, where Lululemon was identified as one of the 10 great companies to keep an eye on.
 It has been on my watch list, but I have not yet taken a position.
-If you want to purchase shares or fractional shares in Lululemon, you can do so through eToro. eToro is a very user-friendly platform,and you can get started with as little as $50.
+If you want to purchase shares or fractional shares in Lululemon, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $100.

 The CEO is Calvin McDonald.
 He first joined Lululemon in 2018 and has been the CEO ever since.
 Prior to joining Lululemon, Calvin McDonald was the President and CEO of Sephora Americas.
-While he also has experience from the retail sector in Canada.
+He also has experience in the retail sector in Canada.
 He has an MBA from the University of Toronto and a Bachelor of Science degree from the University of Western Ontario.
-Besides being the CEO, he also serves on the Board of Directors of Lululemon as well as on the Board of Directors of the Walt Disney Company.
-Calvin McDonald has done a remarkable job as Lululemon, delivering double-digit revenue growth annually under his leadership.
-He is known as a growth-oriented leader with a proven track record of helping large organizations scale, innovate, and elevate customer engagement in stores and across digital channels.
+Besides being the CEO, he also serves on the Board of Directors of Lululemon and the Walt Disney Company.
+Calvin McDonald has done a remarkable job at Lululemon, delivering double-digit revenue growth annually under his leadership.
+He is recognized as a growth-oriented leader with a proven track record of assisting large organizations in scaling, innovating, and enhancing customer engagement in both physical stores and digital channels.
 According to Comparably, Calvin McDonald has an employee rating that places him in the top 5% of similar-sized companies.
 This is not surprising, as he mentioned in an interview that honesty and transparency are qualities he aspires to lead by.
-All in all, I feel very comfortable with Calvin McDonald as the CEO of Lululemon becausehe has delivered remarkable results and has a high employee rating.
+All in all, I feel very comfortable with Calvin McDonald as the CEO of Lululemon because he has delivered remarkable results and has a high employee rating.

 I believe that Lululemon has a strong brand moat.
 I also have a lot of confidence in the management.
-Now let us investigate the numbers to see if Lululemon lives up to our requirements for a strong moat.
-In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.
+Now, let us investigate the numbers to see if Lululemon lives up to our requirements for a strong moat.
+In case you want an explanation about what the numbers are, you can refer to "MY STRATEGY" on the website.

 The following numbers represent the sum of the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
-As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the percentage growth year over year.
+As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
 There have been some years in which the book value has decreased slightly, but it is nothing to worry about.
-Equity did tick up a bit in 2020 with the acquisition of MIRROR, but it is very reassuring to see that Lululemon has been consistently growing its equity since then.
+Equity ticked up slightly in 2020 with the acquisition of MIRROR.
+It is reassuring to note that Lululemon has been steadily increasing its equity since then and achieved one of its highest year-over-year percentage growth rates in fiscal 2024.

-Another important aspect to consider is the level of debt, and it is crucial to determine whether a business has a manageable debt that can be repaid within a period of 3 years.
-We do this by dividing the total long-term debt by earnings.
-However, it isn't possible to make calculations on Lululemon because Lululemon has no debt.
-It is obviously a great thing and very encouraging to see.
+Another important aspect to consider is the level of debt.
+It is crucial to determine whether a business has manageable debt that can be repaid within a period of 3 years.
+We calculate this by dividing the total long-term debt by earnings.
+However, it isn't possible to make calculations on Lululemon because the company has no debt.
+In fact, Lululemon has not had any debt in the past 20 years, which is something I personally appreciate.

 Based on my preliminary findings, I find Lululemon to be an intriguing company.
 However, no investments are without risk, and Lululemon also has some risks.
-Dependent on the North American market.
-Lululemon is expanding internationally, but currently, North America represents 84% of the company's revenue.
-Hence, they are highly dependent on the North American market.
-Looking at the GDP growth forecast in the United States, GDP is expected to grow by 0,7% in 2023 and 0,4% in 2024.
-GDP growth is expected to be higher in Canada (1% in 2023 and 1,3% in 2024), but the dependency on the North American market could slow down Lululemon.
-A small percentage supplies and manufactures much of their products.
-Lululemon doesn't manufacture any of their products themselves, which means they are very dependent on their suppliers.
-Approximately 56% of their products were manufactured by their top five vendors, with the largest vendor manufacturing 15% of their products.
-Regarding fabric, 56% of their fabrics were produced by their top five fabric suppliers, with the largest supplier producing 21% of their fabric.
-Furthermore, Lululemon does not have any long-term contracts with any of their suppliers.
-Hence, if they were tolose their largest suppliers, it could adversely affect their business.
+One risk is competition.
+Lululemon operates in a highly competitive market.
+Competition may lead to pricing pressures, reduced profit margins, or lost market share, as well as a failure to grow or maintain its market share, any of which could significantly harm Lululemon's business and financial results.
+Many of Lululemon's competitors are large apparel and sporting goods companies with strong worldwide brand recognition, such as Nike and Adidas.
+Thus, many of Lululemon's competitors have significant competitive advantages.
+They possess longer operating histories, larger and broader customer bases, more established relationships with a wider range of suppliers, greater brand recognition, and more substantial financial, research and development, store development, marketing, distribution, and other resources compared to Lululemon.
+Furthermore, Lululemon has limited patents and exclusive intellectual property rights in the technology, fabrics, or processes underlying its products.
+This allows competitors to manufacture and sell products with performance characteristics, fabrication techniques, and styling similar to those of Lululemon's products.
+A small percentage of suppliers and manufacturers produce most of their products.
+Lululemon doesn't manufacture any of their products themselves, which means they are heavily dependent on their suppliers.
+Many of the specialty fabrics used in its products are technically advanced textile products developed and manufactured by third parties and may be available from only one or a limited number of sources.
+Approximately 55% of Lululemon's products were manufactured by its top five vendors, with the largest vendor producing around 17% of its products.
+Moreover, about 52% of Lululemon's fabrics were supplied by its top five fabric suppliers, with the largest supplier contributing approximately 19% of the fabric used.
+Lululemon does not have any long-term contracts with its suppliers or manufacturers for production.
+Hence, if Lululemon were to lose some of their largest suppliers, it would have a negative impact on the business.
 Acquisitions like MIRROR.
-While I do feel confident in management, I would like for them to refrain from makingacquisitions that do not necessarily fit within the core business of Lululemon.
+While I do feel confident in management, I would prefer them to refrain from making acquisitions that do not align with the core business of Lululemon.
 Lululemon acquired MIRROR for $500 million in 2020.
 However, in fiscal 2022, the company had to take a $442,7 million impairment charge related to the acquisition.
 Management has mentioned that sales of the MIRROR hardware have been disappointing.
 As a result, they have decided to incorporate MIRROR into their paid loyalty program, Lululemon Studio.
-This means that customers willno longer be required to purchase the hardware.
-Hopefully, we won't see any more of these acquisitions in the future.
+This means that customers will no longer be required to purchase the hardware.
+Hopefully, we won't see any more of these acquisitions outside of Lululemon's core business in the future.

-Our second way to calculate a buy price is the Ten Cap price, which is also explained at "MY STRATEGY".
-To do so, we need some numbers from their financial statements, keep in mind that all numbers are in millions.
-The operating cash flow last year was 966 The capital expenditures were 639.
-I tried to look through their annual report to see how much of the capital expenditures were used on maintenance.
-I couldn't find it, though.
-As a rule of thumb, you can expect 70% of the capital expenditures to be used for maintenance.
-This means that we will use 477 in our further calculations.
-The tax provision was 478.
-We have 127,321 outstanding shares.
-Hence, the calculation will be as follows: (966 - 477 + 478) / 127,321 x 10 = $75,94 in Ten Cap price.
+The second calculation is known as the Ten Cap price.
+The rate of return that a company owner (or stockholder) receives on the purchase price of the company essentially represents its return on investment.
+The minimum annual return should be at least 10%, which I calculate as follows: The operating cash flow last year was 2.296, and capital expenditures were 652.
+I attempted to analyze their annual report in order to calculate the percentage of capital expenditures allocated to maintenance.
+I couldn't find it, but as a rule of thumb, you can expect that 70% of the capital expenditures will be allocated to maintenance purposes.
+This means that we will use 456,4 in our calculations.
+The tax provision was 626.
+We have 126,222 outstanding shares.
+Hence, the calculation will be as follows: (2.296 – 456,4 + 626) / 126,222 x 10 = $195,34 in Ten Cap price.

 I also write exclusive posts on Medium.
 If you want to read my posts, you can join Medium by clicking here.
 It costs $5 a month, but it will allow you to access all my posts as well as everything else on Medium, which is highly recommendable.